 The Orkney islands weren’t an isolated community

-With discoveries of volcanic glass from the Isle of Arran and other artifacts from across the islands, it can be assumed that Orkney may have been part of an established trade route, and owing to all of the buildings and history in the area, maybe even a pivotal part.
+With discoveries of volcanic glass from the Isle of Arran (located much further south off the west of Scotland) and other artefacts from across the islands, it can be assumed that Orkney may have been part of an established trade route and owing to all of the buildings and history in the area, maybe even a pivotal part of one.